wbrowar/workbench/README.md

 WB-Starter
 ==========

 My personal framework for front-end development includes some SASS, HTML, and JS snippits that I use on a regular basis.
-This framework is built using Bower, NPM, and Gulp and it is meant to be pulled apart or modified for the project at hand.
+This framework is built using NPM and Gulp and it is meant to be pulled apart or modified for the project at hand.
 By changing settings in the `package.json` file, this can be used for one-page landing pages, as well as used in full-fledged CMS themes.

 This is here for my own storage, but please let me know if you have any feedback or suggestions.